metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1beta1_manifest.md

 Required:

-- `effective_date` (String) EffectiveDate is the date in UTC that the schema will be applied on.To ensure readibility of logs, this date should be before the currentdate in UTC.
+- `effective_date` (String) EffectiveDate is the date in UTC that the schema will be applied on.
+To ensure readibility of logs, this date should be before the current date in UTC.
 - `version` (String) Version for writing and reading logs.